 Teachers are required to document each step of this process with detail and accuracy.
 This included the date and time of attempted contact, the phone number and/or email used as well as the reason for contact.

-Pupils who have excessive absences within one learning period shall be required to attend an Attendance Evaluation meeting to determine whether it is in the best interest of the pupil to remain in the independent study.
-This conference shall be held as soon as possible, and the Pupil will receive written notice of the Attendance Evaluation Meeting.
-The Pupil may request one postponement, not to exceed five (5) school days, of the conference for good cause.
+Pupils who have excessive absences within one learning period shall be required to attend a Student Success Team meeting to determine whether it is in the best interest of the pupil to remain in independent study.
+This conference shall be held as soon as possible, and the pupil will receive written notice of the Student Success Team Meeting.
+The pupil may request one postponement, not to exceed five (5) school days, of the conference for good cause.

 Method Schools staff's decision shall be provided in writing to the parent/guardian within three days of the evaluation.
 Method Schools staff may: